-Department with respect to LAX.
-For Fiscal Year 2019, pursuant to GASB 75 (as defined below), a proportional allocation of the City's Net OPEB Liability (as defined below) in the aggregate amount of approximately \$77.8 million was allocated to the Department with respect to LAX.
-The LACERS Actuarial Valuation and Review of Retirement and Health Benefits as of June 30, 2018 ("LACERS Valuation Report" and together with the Los Angeles City Employees' Retirement System, Comprehensive Annual Financial Report for the Fiscal Year ended June 30, 2018, the "LACERS Reports") and the Los Angeles Fire and Police Pension System Annual Report for the fiscal year ended June 30, 2018 and the City of Los Angeles Fire and Police Pension Plan Actuarial Valuation and Review of Retirement and Other Postemployment Benefits as of June 30, 2018 (collectively, the "LAFPP Reports") have reported unfunded actuarial accrued liabilities ("UAAL") for retirement benefits and for health subsidy benefits.
+The LACERS Actuarial Valuation and Review of Retirement and Health Benefits as of June 30, 2019 ("LACERS Valuation Report" and together with the LACERS Valuations and the Los Angeles City Employees' Retirement System, Comprehensive Annual Financial Report for the Fiscal Year ended June 30, 2019, the "LACERS Reports") and the Los Angeles Fire and Police Pension System Annual Report for the fiscal year ended June 30, 2018 and the City of Los Angeles Fire and Police Pension Plan Actuarial Valuation and Review of Retirement and Other Postemployment Benefits as of June 30, 2019 (collectively, the "LAFPP Reports") have reported unfunded actuarial accrued liabilities ("UAAL") for retirement benefits and for health subsidy benefits.
 Due to LACERS' and LAFPP's smoothing methodology, certain investment losses have not been recognized in the determination of LACERS' or LAFPP's UAAL.
 Contributions by the Department to LACERS and to LAFPP are expected to increase significantly in the coming Fiscal Years, as contribution rates are subject to change due to changes in market conditions, assumptions and funding methodologies.
 Factors beyond the Department's control, including but not limited to, returns on LACERS, and if any Airport Police participate in LAFPP in the future, to LAFPP plan assets, may affect the Department's retirement and health subsidy benefit expenses and may increase the Department's related funding obligations.
 These increases may adversely affect the Department's financial condition.

 Investors are cautioned that information about the City's Net Pension Liability, the City's Net OPEB Liability, LACERS and LAFPP, including UAALs, funded ratios and calculations of required contributions, included or referenced in this Official Statement, are "forward looking" information.
-Such "forward looking" information reflects the judgment of LACERS and LAFPP and their respective actuaries as to the amount of assets that LACERS and LAFPP will be required to accumulate to fund future benefits over the lives of the currently active employees, vested terminated employees and existing retired employees and beneficiaries.
+Such "forward looking"

+information reflects the judgment of LACERS and LAFPP and their respective actuaries as to the amount of assets that LACERS and LAFPP will be required to accumulate to fund future benefits over the lives of the currently active employees, vested terminated employees and existing retired employees and beneficiaries.
 These judgments are based upon a variety of assumptions, one or more of which may prove to be inaccurate and/or be changed in the future.

-As noted in APPENDIX H and APPENDIX B, the City has unfunded pension plan actuarial liabilities.
-In a bankruptcy of the City, the amounts of current and, if any, accrued (unpaid) contributions owed to LACERS or LAFPP, as well as future material increases in required contributions could create additional uncertainty as to the City's ability to pay debt services with respect to Senior Bonds and Subordinate Bonds (including the Series 2019F Subordinate Bonds).
+As noted in APPENDIX B and APPENDIX H, the City has unfunded pension plan actuarial liabilities.
+In a bankruptcy of the City, the amounts of current and, if any, accrued (unpaid) contributions owed to LACERS or LAFPP, as well as future material increases in required contributions could create additional uncertainty as to the City's ability to pay debt services with respect to Senior Bonds (including the Series 2020BCD Senior Bonds) and Subordinate Bonds.
 Although the issues of pension underfunding claim priority, pension contribution enforcement, and related bankruptcy plan treatment of such claims (among other pension-related matters) have been the subject of litigation in cases under the Bankruptcy Code of several California municipalities, including Stockton and San Bernardino, the relevant disputes have not been litigated to decision in the Federal circuit appellate courts, and thus there are no rulings from which definitive guidance can be taken in such cases.